Updated: Feb 24

-A few years back, my wife asked me to stain our large, backyard deck.
-It’s a large task, needing no less than 8 hours to complete, and definitely not the way I had wanted to spend my Saturday.
+A few years back, my wife asked me to stain our large backyard deck.
+It’s an enormous task, needing no less than 8 hours to complete, and definitely not the way I had wanted to spend my Saturday.
 But she was right: the work needed to be done.
 About two hours into my undertaking, my wife came outside to ask me to run to the grocery store.
 I pointed out that I was busy staining the deck and not able to go, to which she replied, “Staining the deck is easy—you can finish once you’re back.”
-I realized that, from her point of view, staining the deck looked simple because she did not have to do the work itself.
+From her point of view, I realized that staining the deck looked simple because she did not have to do the work itself.

 I often think of this exchange with my wife when training new leaders on the importance of delegation.
-Oftentimes we underestimate the amount of effort an employee is putting into a task because we are not the ones doing the labor.
+Oftentimes, we underestimate the amount of effort an employee puts into a task because we are not doing the labor.
 Remember: the only thing separating you from your team is a job title.
 But with some attention, intention, and education, you can delegate effectively.

 The first step to effective delegation is to agree on expectations and responsibilities.
-We often do this without thinking, but a little more attention to it goes a long way.
-Make sure that you and the employee you’re delegating to have the same picture of what success means.
+We often do this without thinking, but paying a little more attention goes a long way.
+Make sure that you and the employee you’re delegating have the same picture of what success means.
 Be clear and concise about roles in completing the task: who is responsible for what?
-Build a safety net should your employee find themselves in need of some guidance.
+Build a safety net should your employee find themselves needing some guidance.
 Most importantly, make sure that the deadline is expressed clearly and enforced.

 One way you can stay involved in a delegated task is to create and foster learning opportunities.
-When the delegated project has been completed, meet with your team and check in: What worked?
+When the delegated project has is complete, meet with your team and check in: What worked?
 What could have functioned more successfully?
 Why did these things happen?
 Establish that this debriefing will occur from the get-go of the assignment.
-It’s important that your team is both celebrated for their successes and held accountable for lackluster performances, and that your expectations are clear from the start.
+It’s important that your team is both celebrated for their successes and held accountable for lackluster performances and that your expectations are clear from the start.